 - Pour 4 tablespoons of the oil onto a rimmed baking sheet.
 Tilt the sheet side to side to evenly coat the pan with oil (a pastry brush can also help with this).
 Sprinkle the pan evenly with the salt and pepper.
 Set aside.

 - Drain the potatoes.
 Spread the wedges out on layers of paper towels or on clean kitchen towels.
 Pat dry with additional towels.
 Wipe out the now empty bowl so it is dry.
 Return the potatoes to the bowl and toss with the remaining 1 tablespoon of oil.
 Arrange the potato wedges on the prepared baking sheet in a single layer.
 Cover tightly with foil and bake for 5 minutes.

-- Remove the foil and continue to bake until the bottoms of the potatoes are spotty golden brown, 15-20 minutes, rotating the baking sheet after 10 minutes.
+- Remove the foil and continue to bake until the bottoms of the potatoes are spotty golden brown, 15 to 20 minutes, rotating the baking sheet after 10 minutes.
 Using a metal spatula and tongs, flip each potato wedge keeping them in a single layer.
-Continue baking until the fries are golden and crisp, 5 -15 minutes.
-Rotate the pan as needed to ensure even browning.
+Continue baking until the fries are golden and crisp, about 5 to 10 minutes Rotate the pan as needed to ensure even browning.

-- When the fries are finished baking, transfer to a paper-towel lined plate to drain some of the grease.
+- When the fries are finished baking, transfer them to a paper towel-lined plate to drain some of the grease.
 Season with additional salt and pepper to taste.
 Serve warm.

 adapted from The New Best Recipe, by Cook's Illustrated via Everyday Annie

 As a member of the Amazon Associate affiliate program, I earn a small percentage from your qualifying Amazon purchases when you click the Amazon links on this page.
 I'm not informed of who purchases what, just of what products are purchased.